By: Meghan Thoreau, OSU Extension Educator, Community Development & STEM, Pickaway County

 Why Understanding Simple Circuits is Important?

 Basic circuit knowledge is important for many different disciplines, including engineering, physics, chemistry, and mathematics.
-It’s also useful knowledge around this time of year when you may need to repair a string of old holiday lights?
+It’s also useful knowledge around this time of year when you may need to repair a string of old holiday lights.
 Understanding and building simple circuits show us important concepts learned in school that can describe useful real-world systems, like devices we use every day, cell phones, light switches, Chromebooks, cars, etc.

 The electric charge that flows through your house is called your electric circuit.
 This carries useful energy through your house that you can transform into other forms of energy to do various tasks.
-The US standard household circuit has an effective voltage that takes 120-volts.
+The US standard household circuit has an effective voltage that takes 120 volts.
 Volts represent the energy per unit charge.
 We discussed these basic building blocks of simple circuits in STEM Club this month.
 Our hands-on simple circuit design challenge uses 3-volt lithium batteries.
 Before jumping into our design challenges we’ll cover a few basic circuitry concepts and energy principles.

-For program presentation, click here.
+For the program presentation, click here.

 Conservation of Energy, First Law of Thermodynamics

 The conservation of energy principle was discovered and published by Julius Robert von Mayer in 1842.
 Mayer was a German physician, chemist, and physicist and one of the founders of thermodynamics.
-However, there were many others working in the field that made significant contributions, such as, James Prescott Joule, Hermann von Helmholtz, Alessandro Volta, and Benjamin Thomson.
+However, there were many others working in the field that made significant contributions, such as James Prescott Joule, Hermann von Helmholtz, Alessandro Volta, and Benjamin Thomson.